15 Crawlability Problems & How to Fix Them

 <meta name="robots" content="nofollow">

-If this tag is present on your pages, the other pages that they link to might not get crawled.
-Which creates crawlability problems on your site.
+If this tag is present on your pages, search engines might not crawl the pages you link to, creating crawlability problems on your site.

-Check for nofollow links like this with Semrush’s Site Audit tool.
+To check for nofollow links using Semrush's Site Audit tool:

 Site Audit tool with "Start audit" button highlighted